 In the case of an institution such as a college, the idea of reform and 'destruction' of the existing institution is somewhat more complex.
-In Cohen's imagined case of 'Kenora College', the proposal under debate is the possible admission of graduate students into what has traditionally been an undergraduate institution.
-Again it is accepted that the expanded college might be at least somewhat 'better' in terms of the relevant basic values, whatever they may be.
+In Cohen's imagined case of Kenora College, the proposal under debate is the possible admission of graduate students into what has traditionally been an undergraduate institution.
+Again it is accepted that the expanded college might be at least somewhat 'better' in terms of the relevant basic BVs, whatever they may be.
 Indeed, Cohen even allows the possibility that the reform of the college might be argued to generate a benefit in terms of the college's core mission of undergraduate education.
 Nevertheless, he suggests that the proposed reform might properly be resisted on the grounds that it undermines the 'central organizing self-conception' (p.206) or perhaps 'identity' of the existing institution as an undergraduate college.
-Once more, Cohen stresses that this resistance may be overcome if the gain in basic values is large enough; but the 'particular value' is sufficient to establish some status quo bias.
-The implication is that in the case of complex objects such as colleges, the protection of particular value attaches to some idea of the fundamental identity of the relevant object.
-Only reforms that threaten such fundamental identity can be resisted by appeal to the protection of particular value.
+Once more, Cohen stresses that this resistance may be overcome if the gain in BV is large enough; but the PV associated with the existing institution is sufficient to establish some genuine status quo bias.
+The implication is that in the case of complex objects such as colleges, the protection of PV attaches to some idea of the fundamental identity of the relevant object.
+Reforms that threaten such fundamental identity can be resisted by appeal to the protection of PV.

 An important question then is how far these examples can be extended?
-Are all existing objects - whether physical or not - protected to at least some degree by such a particular value provided only that they are the bearers of at least some positive basic value?
-If particular value acts as a (limited) protection in preventing one statue being re-carved into another (slightly) better statue, does it also act as a (limited) protection in preventing a natural piece of stone (which has some value) from being carved into a statue at all?12 Since almost all acts of production can be seen to be acts of transformation, such a wide reading of the range of particular value would have implications almost everywhere.13 And this is especially true given that the example of Kenora College indicates that the protection is not just for physical objects, but also extends to the fundamental aspects of institutions, laws, norms and other non-physical artefacts.
-It should be clear that the claim of particular value could ground conservatism across a very wide range of applications.
+Are all existing objects - whether physical or not - protected to at least some degree by such a PV provided only that they are the bearers of at least some positive BV?
+If PV acts as a (limited) protection in preventing one statue being re-carved into another (slightly) better statue, does it also act as a (limited) protection in preventing a natural piece of stone (which has some BV) from being carved into a statue at all?
+Since almost all acts of production can be seen to be acts of transformation, such a wide reading of the range of PV would have implications almost everywhere.
+And this is especially true given that the example of Kenora College indicates that the protection is not just for physical objects, but also extends to the fundamental aspects of institutions, laws, norms and other non-physical artefacts.
+It should be clear that the claim of PV could ground conservatism across a very wide range of applications.